abdolence/slack-morphism/site/docs/docs/web-api.md

 You might notice some boilerplate when you deal with consequent client requests that returns `Future[Either[SlackApiClientError,SomeKindOfSlackResponse]]`.

-To deal with that, consider using an approach with [EitherT[]](https://typelevel.org/cats/datatypes/eithert.html) from [Cats](https://typelevel.org/cats/), well described [here](http://eed3si9n.com/herding-cats/stacking-future-and-either.html).
+To solve this in a better way, consider using an approach with [EitherT[]](https://typelevel.org/cats/datatypes/eithert.html) from
+[Cats](https://typelevel.org/cats/), well described [here](http://eed3si9n.com/herding-cats/stacking-future-and-either.html).

 For example, this example shows two consequence Web API calls: